-- Click the Select Objects button, then click on the door to select it.
+- Click the Select Objects tool, then click on the door to select it.

 - Hold down the Shift key on your keyboard and then click on the two windows on each side of the door to add them to the selection set.

 - With these three vertically aligned objects selected, click the Make Mulled Unit edit button.